 Completing a Second Major

 When a student completes a second major at any time within the same technology area, the second major will be added to the transcript.
-Students must complete a graduation application, including the fee, if the second major is completed after the initial degree was awarded.
-A graduation application is available on this web page and in the office located in C106.
+Students must complete a graduation application if the second major is completed after the initial degree was awarded.
+A graduation application is available on this web page and in the office located in C120.

 Current Electronic Portfolio Requirements Include:

-- A writing assignment from the student’s technical program (or, for an Associate of Arts or Associate of Science student, from the intended area of study upon transfer), that demonstrates application of writing and critical thinking skills (not to duplicate other portfolio submissions)
+- A late-program essay from the student’s technical program (for an associate of arts or associate of science student, from the intended areas of study upon transfer) that meets both communications and critical thinking requirements

 - Submissions are made through myNSCC